Everybody Still Hates Chris

-Everybody Still Hates Chris is an American animated sitcom based on the show of the same name.
+Everybody Still Hates Chris is an American animated sitcom based on the show without still of the same name.
 It was developed by its showrunner, Sanjay Shah.
-Everybody Still Hates Chris premiered on September 25, 2024 on Comedy Central.
+Everybody Still Hates Chris premiered on September 25, 2024, on Comedy Central.
 It picks up where the original series ended and it tells the story of comedian Chris Rock's childhood and adolescence in Brooklyn, New York, during the 1980s.

 Background and release

 In March 2021, an animated series was announced to be in development with Chris Rock returning as narrator.
 Four months later, Sanjay Shah, executive producer and co-showrunner of Central Park, was reported to be writing and producing the animated series.
 Shah initially turned down the project until he learned that it would be animated, a format which allowed for new comedic opportunities.
 According to Shah, "I would not have pursued this if it was a live-action reboot, it was the animated part that was appealing."
 He recruited writers from the original show as well as new writers, for a multitude of perspectives.

 In August 2022, it was reported the animated series would be titled Everybody Still Hates Chris.
 The series is a revival and picks up where the series finale of Everybody Hates Chris left off.
 In June 2024, casting was announced with Rock, Crews and Arnold reprising their roles, and new additions including Tim Johnson Jr. as Young Chris, Ozioma Akagha as Tonya, Terrence Little Gardenhigh as Drew, and Gunnar Sizemore as Greg due to the original actors who played them having since grown up.
 Jackée Harry, Tisha Campbell, Ernest Lee Thomas, Antonio Fargas, Kevontay Jackson, Jacqueline Mazzarella, Jeris Lee Poindexter, Paul Ben-Victor, Mike Estime, Earthquake, and Loretta Devine would also reprise their character roles as voice actors in the animated series as well.

 Rock and Shah did not want to proceed on the new project without the involvement of Crews and Arnold, who also serve as producers.
 The actors were happy to reprise their roles, both feeling that the original show still had stories to tell.
 Crews was initially hesitant to join the animated series due to concerns about how his character would look, although he was ultimately satisfied with the design.

 The series received a 20-episode order, and premiered on Comedy Central on September 25, 2024, with the first 10 episodes being released on Paramount+ on May 7, 2025.